-- 1. You are required to be in class either through viewing the lectures live or viewing the recorded lectures on Blackboard.
+- 1. You are required to be in class either through viewing the lectures live or viewing the recorded lectures on Canvas.
 When you view the recorded lecture, you will be considered present for that class.
-Regardless of if you watch the class live or recorded, you are only allowed to miss the amount of class time specified in the NOBTS attendance policy as stated in the graduate catalog.
-(See page 184 in the graduate catalog: https://www.nobts.edu/\resources/pdf/academics/GraduateCatalog.pdf). - 2.
+Regardless of if you watch the class live or recorded, you are only allowed to miss the amount of class time specified in the NOBTS attendance policy as stated in this syllabus. - 2.
 You will be asked to certify that you have been present for the live session or have viewed the recorded session.
-This certification will be done through a quiz after having watched the class live or viewing the recorded session. - 3.
+This certification will be done through [assignment by professor] after having watched the class live or viewing the recorded session. - 3.
 All video lectures are available for 7 days after the video is posted.
 If you are unable to view the video within that time frame, you will be considered absent for that class session. - 4.
 Technical issues will not be considered a valid reason for missing a lecture.